 Translated with the benefactive

-The genitive marker ‘-’s’ and the preposition ‘of’ as used in ‘the courtyard of the castle’ have more or less the same function, so we will call them both ‘genitives’ here.
+The genitive marker -’s as in ‘the mechanic’s coat’ and the preposition ‘of’ as used in ‘the tower of the castle’ have more or less the same function, so we will call them both ‘genitives’.
 Their most prominent function is to mark possession.
-In Lemizh, the benefactive case (U, beneficiary, i.e. the one who receives a favour, for whom the action is done) can express possession as well as some non-possessive uses of the Indo-European genitive: ‘the courtyard of the castle, a man’s world, the teacher’s lounge, runner’s high’ etc.
+In Lemizh, the benefactive case (U, beneficiary) can express possession as well as some non-possessive uses of the Indo-European genitive: ‘a man’s world, the teacher’s lounge, runner’s high’ etc.

 Translated with other cases